mamypoco/react-nucampsite/README.md

 ## Available Scripts

+To run the project, you will need to run json server:

+1. Download the zip file
+2. Place outside of the project folder
+3. Install json server: npm install -g json-server
+4. Run: ###json-server -H 0.0.0.0 --watch db.json -p 3001 -d 2000

-In the project directory, you can run:
+In the project directory, please run:

+### `yarn install`

 ### `yarn start`